usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 One of the key benefits of cloud computing is its pricing and scalability model.
 In a traditional data center setup, agencies must estimate and purchase all the computing power or storage they might need in advance.
 This often results in underused resources when traffic is low and insufficient capacity when traffic is high.
 With cloud computing, agencies only pay for what they use, and they can increase or decrease capacity as needed.

 It’s also important to understand that security and management responsibilities are shared in cloud environments.
 In traditional data centers, the agency is responsible for every aspect of IT security and maintenance.
-In cloud environments, some responsibilities—such as physical security or infrastructure updates—fall to the cloud vendor, while others remain with the agency.
+In cloud environments, some responsibilities, such as physical security or infrastructure updates, fall to the cloud vendor, while others remain with the agency.
 This division varies by cloud vendor and by service type, so contracting officers should pay close attention to the terms and service models when evaluating proposals or monitoring vendor performance.

 ### Considerations

 Cloud computing is fundamentally different from traditional data center operations, and applying old practices to cloud environments can lead to inefficiencies and unnecessary costs.
 Cloud services are purchased and managed differently, requiring agencies to train staff in cloud-native practices.
 Fortunately, major cloud vendors offer training to help agencies manage usage and costs effectively.
 Without this knowledge, agencies risk overspending and misconfiguring services.

 Security concerns often deter cloud adoption, but cloud platforms are generally secure when implemented correctly.
-Most breaches result from human error—not cloud vulnerabilities.
+Most breaches result from human error, not cloud vulnerabilities.
 Agencies should follow their security policies and use best practices like strong identity and access management (IAM), vulnerability management, and Security Incident and Event Management (SIEM) tools.
 They should also work directly with vendors to ensure cloud-specific security configurations.

-Not all cloud vendors are the same—each has strengths and weaknesses.
+Not all cloud vendors are the same, each has strengths and weaknesses.
 Agencies can use one as a primary provider and others as backups, as long as systems are built for flexibility and resilience.
 Vendor lock-in is less of a risk in the cloud than in traditional IT, and thoughtful architecture can simplify migration between platforms.

-Using Federal Risk and Authorization Management Program (FedRAMP)-authorized services can streamline security approvals and ensure compliance with federal standards.
+Using Federal Risk and Authorization Management Program (FedRAMP), authorized services can streamline security approvals and ensure compliance with federal standards.
 Lastly, agencies must ensure that cloud solutions follow vendor-recommended best practices for architecture, deployment, and emerging technologies like AI/ML.
 Poor implementations by contractors using outdated approaches often result in high costs and technical debt.
 Getting it right from the start helps ensure secure, efficient, and scalable cloud operations.

 ### Why Understanding Cloud Computing Is Critical for Government Contracting Officers